pytest-dev/pytest/doc/en/reference.rst

 in :py:mod:`_pytest.pdb` which interacts with :py:mod:`_pytest.capture`
 and its input/output capturing in order to immediately drop into interactive debugging when a test failure occurs.

-The :py:mod:`_pytest.terminal` reported specifically uses the reporting hook to print information about a test run.

 .. autofunction:: pytest_pyfunc_call